Climbing Techniques and Safety Tips for Arborists

 Safety Tips

-1. Inspect your equipment: Before beginning any climb, always inspect your gear for signs of wear or damage.
-This includes ropes, harnesses, carabiners, and any other climbing hardware.
-Regularly inspect and replace equipment as needed to ensure optimal safety.
+1. Inspect your equipment: Always make sure you check your gear for any signs of wear or damage before starting any climb.
+This includes ropes, harnesses, carabiners and other climbing hardware.
+Regularly inspecting and replacing equipment as necessary will ensure maximum safety at all times.

-3. Tree assessment: Before you start climbing, assess the tree for any hazards, such as dead branches, weak limbs, or insect infestations.
-Identify a strong anchor point and plan your route accordingly.
+3. Tree assessment: Prior to commencing ascent assess tree for hazards such as dead branches, weak limbs or insect infestation; identify strong anchor points; plan route accordingly.

-4. Communication: Maintain clear communication with your ground crew.
-Develop a system of hand signals or use two-way radios to stay connected throughout the job.
+4. Communication: Maintain clear communication channels with ground crew members Establish hand signal based communication system or use two-way radios throughout job duration.

 image